fablabedp/fablabedp-wiki/raise3D.md

 ![](https://static.raise3d.com/HC-e1ce7df7b7ee464cb0d24da4fd10cabb.png)
   You may have to adjust the Z position if there is not enough clearance available between the nozzle and the extruder to find the correct height.
 After adjusting the Z position, repeat the process again with the other nozzle.
   Both nozzles should now be at the same height.
 7. Adjust the Z home screw (remove the hotglue if in place) - After moving home, then moving 0.2mm down, the 0.2mm shim should be a snug fit between the nozzle and the build plate.
+The screw position is very sensitive.
 ![](https://static.raise3d.com/HC-83e0b7fa0e384d05bc658c3f43465961.png)
+8. Put hotglue between the Z home screw head and body, to hold it in place and prevent accidental adjustments.